GulamAhmad/JS-PYTHON-PROJECTS/README.md

 # JS PYTHON
 NEW JavaScript HTML CSS and PYTHON PROJECTS
-Fun A=and easy js and python projects
+Fun and easy js and python projects